nhibernate/nhibernate-core/CONTRIBUTING.md

 In most cases, you will be adding your test to the NHibernate.Test project.
 If there is a test that only works with VisualBasic, then add it to the NHibernate.Test.VisualBasic project instead.

 1. Open **NHibernate.sln** from the src folder.
-2. If adding a C# test, go to the NHSpecificTest folder in the NHibernate.Test project.
-If adding a VisualBasic test, go to the Issues folder in the NHibernate.Test.VisualBasic project.
+2. If adding a VisualBasic test, go to the Issues folder in the NHibernate.Test.VisualBasic project.
+If adding a C# test, go to the NHibernate.Test project.
+3. C# only: either find the suitable feature folder and add your test there without following the two next points, or go to the NHSpecificTest folder.
-3. Copy and paste the GH0000 folder to create a duplicate test ("Copy of GH0000").
+4. Copy and paste the GH0000 folder to create a duplicate test ("Copy of GH0000").
-4. Replace the four instances of GH0000 with your issue number.
+5. Replace the four instances of GH0000 with your issue number.
-5. Edit the test as you see fit.
+6. Edit the test as you see fit.
 Don't commit yet; there are details in a later step.

 Do not use anymore the NHxxxx naming, they match issue numbers from https://nhibernate.jira.com/